sarahdini-design/ontario-ed-performance-analysis/README.md

 The peer-median benchmark and persistent-gap definition used here are analytical methods created for this project and are separate from CIHI's official performance comparison methodology.

 ## Question 1

 ### How did emergency department wait times change across Ontario hospital corporations over the five-year period?

 ### Finding

 At the corporation level, the median P90 wait for initial physician assessment increased from **2.5 hours in 2020–2021 to 4.3 hours in 2024–2025**.

 For admitted patients, the pattern was different.
 The median P90 ED stay increased from **23.0 hours in 2020–2021 to 35.6 hours in 2022–2023**, then declined somewhat over the next two years to about **33.3 hours in 2024–2025**.

 ### Insight

-Both measures ended the five-year period higher than where they started, but the patterns were not the same.
+Both measures ended the five-year period higher than where they started, but they followed different paths.

-Initial assessment waits increased fairly steadily across the period.
-Admitted-patient ED stay rose much more sharply through 2022–2023 and then showed some improvement afterward.
+Initial assessment waits increased fairly steadily.
+Admitted-patient ED stay rose much more sharply through 2022–2023, then showed some improvement afterward.

-Looking at the two measures separately helped show that changes in ED performance were not happening in exactly the same way at different stages of the patient journey.
+Seeing the two measures side by side made it clear that the pattern was not the same across different stages of the ED visit.

 ### Recommendation

-The continued increase in initial-assessment wait times would be worth examining more closely, especially because the increase appears across several years rather than in a single period.
+The continued increase in initial-assessment wait times is worth looking at more closely because it appears across several years rather than in a single period.

+The improvement in admitted-patient ED stay after 2022–2023 is also worth following to see whether it continues in future years.

 ## Question 2